-So, why do Americans wear shoes in the house (indoors)?
+So, why do Americans (white people) wear shoes in the house (indoors)?

 The biggest reason why Americans wear shoes in the house is simply because of convenience.
 Unless the person will stay home for a while, it can be a hassle to tie and untie their shoes or boots, especially if they go in and out of the house often.

 That being said, there are other reasons that may surprise you.
-In this post, we will explore every reason why Americans wear shoes in the house.
+In this post, we will explore every reason why Americans, sometimes referred to as “white people”, wear shoes in the house.

-To find the answer, we’ve conducted an interview with about 200 people.
+To find the answer, we conducted an interview with about 200 white people.
 Most of them live in the United States, there are some people living in Canada, the United Kingdom, and Australia.
 Here are the top 9 reasons why Western people wear shoes indoors:

 1. Increased Convenience